arvinsim/artem/content/literary/logophilia-january-31-2015.md

 tags = ["GK-Chesterton", "three-tools-of-death", "book"]
 +++

 After being busy for about a year, I finally decided to return reading on one of my favorite British author/philosopher, [G.K.
 Chesterton](http://en.wikipedia.org/wiki/G._K._Chesterton).
 His writings are dense and take time to digest.
-I decided to start with his most accessible writings,his [Father Brown](http://en.wikipedia.org/wiki/Father_Brown) Mysteries.
+I decided to start with his most accessible writings, his [Father Brown](http://en.wikipedia.org/wiki/Father_Brown) Mysteries.
 I just randomly opened a page and I happened on the "The Three Tools of Death".

 ## Cataract